leomoleiro95/movie_empire/README.md

 # Movie empire: Web App built using the tmdb API, React

-### Login into the web app and start searching for the most popular movies, search by category or by name.
-Logged in users can add movies to their favorites or to their watchlist
+### Login into the web app and start searching for the most popular movies, search by category or by name, watch trailers, get detial information about all movies and more!.
+### Logged in users can add movies to their favorites or to their watchlist

 #### Functionality
 * Use Alan AI (the blue dot in the right bottom corner) to turn dark mode on/off, seaech for movies, log in or logout, try the following commadns: